aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-png/_index.md

 ## Summary

 A widespread use case for Aspose.HTML Cloud SDKs functions is file processing and converting.
-This article explains in a set of code examples how to convert an [HTML](https://docs.fileformat.com/web/html/) document to [PNG](https://docs.fileformat.com/image/png/)  using Cloud client SDKs.
+This article explains in a set of code examples how to convert an {{%HTML%}} document to {{%PNG%}}  using Cloud client SDKs.
 PNG image format widely takes to transmit pictures over the network, display photos and graphics on web-pages and reserve in cloud storages.
 We will consider various scenarios of HTML to PNG conversion: from storage to storage, from a local file system to the storage and from the Web to the local file system.

 {{% alert color="primary" %}}